October 3, 2022

 Additionally, Section 45Q of the U.S. tax code offers tax credits for CCUS.
 In “US Tax Credit Encourages Investment in Carbon Capture and Storage,” 29 January 2021,11 Michael Rodgers and Brandon Dubov of the law firm White & Case summarized the provisions and history of the Section 45Q tax credit, which was recently expanded in 2018 and again in 2020, and which they indicate is likely to contribute to growth in the market.
 In addition to the provisions for tax credits in the U.S., it was also recently reported that the U.S. Department of Energy (DOE) is planning to use $3.5 billion, which was allocated for DAC in the 2021 infrastructure law, to fund four DAC facilities spread out across the U.S.12

-While still in its early stages, the CCUS market has the potential to grow significantly over the coming decades, with the International Energy Agency (IEA) pushing for an increase from today’s annual CO2 storage of 40 million metric tonnes to 5.6 billion tonnes by 2050, a 140-fold increase, which equates to approximately 70–100 new CCUS projects per year.13 ClearBridge Investments writes that CCUS can develop into a major industry worth up to $1 trillion per year, and indicates that oil companies, which are leading investments globally, are well-positioned to lead in this emerging market given the presence of existing infrastructure such as existing CO2 pipeline networks that support EOR in the U.S. Gulf Coast.14 While the 2021 global CCUS market has been estimated at $2 billion, Occidental Petroleum estimates that the market will reach $50 billion by 203015 and Exxon Mobil predicts the market may be worth $4 trillion by 2050.16 In addition to the market drivers discussed above such as CO2 cap-and-trade credits and U.S. tax credits, CO2 capture and subsequent beneficial reuse as a feedstock in chemical processing plants or for EOR may have the potential to be profitable in its own right, depending on the cost of CO2 capture, CO2 price, and oil prices.
+While still in its early stages, the CCUS market has the potential to grow significantly over the coming decades, with the International Energy Agency (IEA) pushing for an increase from today’s annual CO2 storage of 40 million metric tonnes to 5.6 billion tonnes by 2050, a 140-fold increase, which equates to approximately 70–100 new CCUS projects per year.13 ClearBridge Investments writes that CCUS can develop into a major industry worth up to $1 trillion per year, and indicates that oil companies, which are leading investments globally, are well-positioned to lead in this emerging market given the presence of existing infrastructure such as existing CO2 pipeline networks that support EOR in the U.S. Gulf Coast.14 While the 2021 global CCUS market has been estimated at $2 billion, Occidental Petroleum estimates that the market will reach $50 billion by 203015 and Exxon Mobil predicts the market may be worth $4 trillion by 2050.16 In addition to the market drivers discussed above such as CO2 cap-and-trade credits and U.S. tax credits, CO2 capture and subsequent beneficial reuse as a feedstock in chemical processing plants or for EOR may have the potential to be profitable in its own right, depending on the cost of CO2 capture technology and process, CO2 price, and oil prices.

 Importantly, with respect to the global construction industry, the deployment of CCUS technologies typically results in large capital projects.
 Installation of post-combustion CCUS systems, which capture CO2 from flue gas downstream of combustion processes, typically entails retrofitting existing CO2 point sources (such as fossil fuel-fired power generation stations) with large CO2 absorber and stripper vessels; associated ducting, fans, piping, and pumps; and supercritical CO2 compressors.
 DAC systems, which capture CO2 directly from the atmosphere, typically entail the greenfield installation of CO2 capture, regeneration, compression, and associated ancillary equipment.
 Occidental Petroleum has recently announced that it is planning to spend up to $1 billion to install the world’s largest DAC system, capable of capturing up to one million tonnes of CO2 per year, in the Permian Basin.17, 18 In addition to the aforementioned carbon capture equipment, broad commercial adoption of carbon capture would likely require the construction of tens of thousands of miles of CO2 pipelines in the U.S. alone.19